Programs to prepare K-12 students and train educators for success in science, technology, engineering and math (STEM).

 - A free, one-week day camp for middle school students.
 Campers conduct hands-on science experiments, learn about traditional uses of medicinal plants in native cultures, explore the structure and function of the brain, and visit the UW museums, farms and gardens.

-- Summer program in which high school students receive an introduction to neural engineering, neuroethics, scientific communication, basic computer coding, and the latest developments in brain-computer interfaces.
+- Summer program that introduces high school students to neural engineering, neuroethics, scientific communication, basic computer coding, and the latest developments in brain-computer interfaces.

 - DawgBytes Summer Camps »

 - Summer camps that introduce middle and high school students to computer science and engineering topics in a fun, inclusive week of learning.
 Camp topics include coding, design, leadership, and robotics.